 Moran graduated from the United States Naval Academy in 1983 and served for five years.
 In 2015, a friend recommended that he talk to a therapist.
 Moran became a VA outpatient with a diagnosis of low-level depression.

 “If it worked for Bob, it might work for me.”

 That was only the beginning of his mental health journey.
 In June 2018, Moran called the National Veterans Crisis Line.
 “I went to the emergency room at East Orange,” he recalls.

 Moran was admitted to the VA New Jersey inpatient mental health unit and then spent time in the facility’s residential treatment program.
 While there, he was introduced to the VA Whole Health curriculum, which turns traditional medical care on its head by focusing on the patient and what matters to them most rather than on a particular disease.
 It was a pleasant surprise.

-Veterans can use such tools to actively work through symptoms or issues before they become a crisis, says Dr. Heather Shangold, local recovery coordinator at VA New Jersey.
+“I took part in yoga and tai chi and also the Whole Health six-week introductory course,” Moran says.
+“It was very much an eastern sort of holistic way of looking at my life and myself as a person.”
+The new approach helped Moran become better grounded and gave him tools to use when feeling anxious or depressed.Veterans can use such tools to actively work through symptoms or issues before they become a crisis, says Dr. Heather Shangold, local recovery coordinator at VA New Jersey.
 “You can’t pick and choose your emotions.
 They are all useful and important, even the ones that are uncomfortable.
 They give us signs to help us stay healthy.
 Don’t ignore them, embrace them, and if it’s too hard on your own, get help.”

 Dr. Heather Shangold.